Terrabrasilis/terrabrasilis-business-api/docker/README.md

 # For generate an image

 - Change the image version into pom.xml
+- Check the application-docker.properties and adjust the connection string if needed;
+ > To use in homologation mode mongodb://mongodbhomologation:27017/businessapi

+ > To use in production mode mongodb://mongodb:27017/businessapi
 - Use the build-image.sh script

 # For run homologation